AayushK11/Practice-Projects/Neural Network/Deep Neural Net with Dropout/README.md

 Error Percentage is comparatively less than the Model without Regularization and with Regularization.

-Weights are randomized and Bias are initially set to 0.
+Weights are initially randomized using the He initialization and Bias are initially set to 0.
 Dataset is pre-inputted.
 The learning rate and number of times the model should learn are user-inputted.
 Keep Probab is user-inputted.